 Find out if you're a Southern Water customer, check your water quality, or explore our interactive map to see what's going on in your area

-Our plans for a strategic pipeline between our water supply works at Testwood and Otterbourne are now on hold, pending a Public Hearing.
+Our plans for a strategic pipeline between our water supply works at Testwood and Otterbourne are now on hold, pending a Public Inquiry.

-The Hearing relates to the following three abstraction licence change issues:
+The Inquiry relates to the following three abstraction licence change issues:

 Meanwhile, our project to install a new bulk supply of up to 15 million litres of treated water a day from Portsmouth Water at Gaters Mill is progressing well.
 For more information on this scheme, click here.